Successful Job Interview in English

 About Cultural Fit and Survival Strategies

-How is your “Cultural Fit”?
+How is your “Cultural Fit” Assessed in an Executive Interview?

-Three useful tips for your job interview preparation:
+Three useful tips for your job interview preparation

+Beyond cultural awareness, linguistic confidence plays a stabilising role in English-language interviews.
 Five more tips to manage your job interview professionally:

 1. Internalise the English language you need – tenses: